nathan-contino/nathan-contino.github.io/_posts/blog/2023-03-25-the-fifth-season.md

 {% include figure.html url="2023_03_26/10_maple_jello_shots.jpg" description="a face full of dirt and maple jello shots" %}

 The ride was challenging, but with everyone doing it together, it never felt overwhelming.
 Even when the weather got sketch, I knew we could handle things.
-Our new moonshiners were incredibly fun -- truly the perfect bike for the ride, with no suspension to slow you down on uphills, chonky tires for the mud and snow, and incredibly low bottom gear to conquer even the steepest hills, and high zero-reach drop bars to hang out in (a non-athletic cozy upright position) for basically the whole ride.
+Our new bikes (coincidentally, Tanglefoot Moonshiners, which Analog Cycles makes) were incredibly fun.
+Truly the perfect bike for the ride: no suspension to slow you down on uphills, chonky tires for the mud and snow, an incredibly low bottom gear to conquer even the steepest hills, and high zero-reach drop bars to hang out in (a non-athletic cozy upright position) for basically the whole ride.

+I'm sure we could have managed the ride on our touring bikes, or even our mountain bikes (soon to be liquidated, replaced by the Moonshiners).
+But thanks to our new bikes, we had a great time.
+It's nice to have bikes that feel cozy for all-day riding even on suboptimal terrain, and when you're soaked to the bone with ice water and muck.

 ## Recap